-All currently enrolled students who expect to return to Illinois Wesleyan University this spring must complete advance registration by November 14th.
-If you are studying off-campus for Spring 2014 you must register for the appropriate OCS section.
+All currently enrolled students who expect to return to Illinois Wesleyan University this spring must complete advance registration by April 9th.
+If you are studying off-campus for Fall 2014 you must register for the appropriate OCS section.

 REGISTRATION VIDEO TUTORIALS